RunestoneInteractive/RunestoneServer/README_new_book.rst

 Assuming you followed the original setup instructions, you should already have a web2py user account and be a member of the instructors group.
 (If now, do so now!)

-1. Start web2py and browse to to http://127.0.0.1:8000/runestone/appadmin.
+1. Start web2py and browse to http://127.0.0.1:8000/runestone/appadmin.
 Supply the administrative password you set when you started web2py.

 2. Now add your course to the ``courses`` database table.
 Click the ``[insert new courses]`` link.
 Enter